Don't panic, everything will work out fine!

 Choose a similarly-priced train

 If your ticket is for an regional train, then get on a regional train.
 Don't try to get on a high-speed train; no official will believe you.
-In Ital, this means if you don't have a ticket for Frecciarosssa, don't get on the Frecciarossa.
+In Italy, this means if you don't have a ticket for Frecciarosssa, don't get on the Frecciarossa.
 Get on a train similar, or the same, to the ticket you have.

 Get on, then ask